-A customized coherent workflow set-up between Testlio Platform and clients Jira via statuses mapping is the biggest benefit of the integration, because it links two teams (Testlio's testers and clients developers) to work as one and communicate on the same issues from their own native work environments.
+A customized coherent workflow set-up between Testlio Platform and clients Jira via statuses mapping is the biggest benefit of the integration because it links two teams (Testlio's testers and client developers) to work as one and communicate on the same issues from their own native work environments.

 Workflows in Jira are highly customizable.
 While syncing with Testlio we try to make our integration as flexible as possible so we have two ways of mapping issue status change in Testlio to transitions in Jira and vice versa as following:

 1. Normal transitions:

 - status changes can be mapped with a single transition in Jira.

 Below is an example of a simple workflow and how we map it:

 In this workflow, each Testlio status can be reached with one Jira transition only, so the mapper would be something like the following: